mattstark256/mattstark256.github.io/_posts/2019-02-15-window-shaders.markdown

 date: 2019-02-15 12:00:00 +0100
 tags: Unity
 ---
-Some games use shaders for windows to make it look like there is a three-dimensional interior behind the window without requiring any additional geometry.
+Some games use shaders for windows to make it look like there is a three-dimensional interior behind the window without needing any additional geometry.
 This can have a much lower performance impact than modelled interiors, which is good for situations like city scenes where there are hundreds of windows.

 I created some window shaders in Unity using several different techniques to create the appearance of depth.

 ### Shader 1: Cubemap
-The most basic approach was to sample a cubemap using the view direction.
+One basic approach is to sample a cubemap using the view direction.
 This would only be effective for very large interiors.

 ![Cubemap Interior]({{ "/assets/window shaders/WindowCubemap.gif" | absolute_url }})

 ### Shader 2: Parallax texture
 A more convincing effect can be created by sampling a 2D texture as though it were positioned some distance behind the window's surface.
 This can be very efficient, because almost all of the calculations can be done in the vertex shader.
+I've included the code for this shader at the bottom of the page.

 ![Plane Interior]({{ "/assets/window shaders/WindowPlane.gif" | absolute_url }})